matrix-org/matrix-hookshot/docs/setup/webhooks.md

 `waitForComplete` causes the bridge to wait until the webhook is processed before sending a response.
 Some services prefer you always respond with a 200 as soon as the webhook has entered processing (`false`) while others prefer to know if the resulting Matrix message has been sent (`true`).
 By default this is `false`.

+`enableHttpGet` means that webhooks can be triggered by `GET` requests, in addition to `POST` and `PUT`.
+This was previously on by default, but is now disabled due to concerns mentioned below.

 You may set a `userIdPrefix` to create a specific user for each new webhook connection in a room.
 For example, a connection with a name like `example` for a prefix of `webhook_` will create a user called `@webhook_example:example.com`.
 If you enable this option,